Publication 939 (12/2018), General Rule for Pensions and Annuities

 • 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.

-Publication 939 - Main Content
+Publication 939 - Main Contents

 General Information